Ziszel/The-Hands-of-Nathan-Woodcock/docs/gdd.md

 ## Game Loop

-Each level consists of several screens that the player must traverse from left to right.
+Each level consists of three screens of increasing difficulty that the player must traverse from left to right.
+note: each screen should give the player a checkpoint, the same as a save state (keep health, etc... the same)

 Obstacles will include platforms, pit-traps and enemies that the player must overcome to proceed.

-The player can jump, fight with punches, and use power-ups to change their special move.
+The player can jump, fight with punches, and use a special move.
+Power-ups can be collected to change their special move.

 At the end of the screens, the player must fight and defeat a boss to proceed to the next level.

-Both before and after a level there will be static screen cutscenes with text to help put across the plot.
+Both before and after a level there will be static screen cutscenes with text to help get the plot across.